wayz-of-chang/SpringDashboard/README.md

 The chart type includes many various types, which are explained in more detail in the **Chart Types** section.
 If none is specified, the raw JSON response will be printed.

 ### Output Parser
 This is an inline JS function that is evaluated every time the monitor response is available.
 What is returned here is the value used to update the chart.
 Thus, it is the job of this function to return something in a format that is valid to the chart type being used.
-Each chart type has a specific format, which is explained in more detail in the **Chart Types** section.  **Note: Tha maximum length of the output parser is 1023 characters long.**  This number was chosen both as a sane number large enough for accomplishing the job of massaging the data to fit the inputs for the charts, and small enough to not negatively impact performance too much and to discourage potential security exploits (where cusom JS is run, there is the potential it can cause harm to the user's system).
+Each chart type has a specific format, which is explained in more detail in the **Chart Types** section.  **Note: The maximum length of the output parser is 1023 characters long.**  This number was chosen both as a sane number large enough for accomplishing the job of massaging the data to fit the inputs for the charts, and small enough to not negatively impact performance too much and to discourage potential security exploits (where cusom JS is run, there is the potential it can cause harm to the user's system).